 (2) Form; Copy of a Document.
 Each matter must be separately stated.
 A request to admit the genuineness of a document must be accompanied by a copy of the document unless it is, or has been, otherwise furnished or made available for inspection and copying.

 (3) Number.
-Unless the parties agree or the court orders otherwise, a party may serve on any other party no more than 25 requests for admission.
+During standard discovery, any party may serve on any other party requests for admission, subject to the numeric limits in Rule 26.2(e) and the procedures in Rule 26.2(f) for obtaining permission to serve more discovery.

 Time to Respond; Effect of Not Responding.
 A matter is admitted unless, within 30 days after being served, the party to whom the request is directed serves on the requesting party a written answer or objection addressed to the matter and signed by the party or its attorney.
 But a defendant may serve its answers and any objections within 60 days after service—or execution of a waiver of service—of the summons and complaint on that defendant.
 A shorter or longer time for responding may be agreed to by the parties or ordered by the court.

 (5) Answer.

+(A) Generally.
 If a matter is not admitted, the answer must specifically deny it or state in detail why the answering party cannot truthfully admit or deny it.

+(B) Fairly Respond.
 A denial must fairly respond to the substance of the matter; and when good faith requires that a party qualify an answer or deny only part of a matter, the answer must specify the part admitted and qualify or deny the rest.
+An answer does not fairly respond to a request if it:

+(i) responds to a request about a document by stating that “the document speaks for itself”;

+(ii) responds to a request about a document by stating that one “denies any allegations inconsistent with the language of a document”; or

+(iii)responds to a request by claiming that it states a legal conclusion.

+(C) Lack of Knowledge or Information.
 The answering party may assert lack of knowledge or information as a reason for failing to admit or deny only if the party states that it has made reasonable inquiry and that the information it knows or can readily obtain is insufficient to enable it to admit or deny.

 Objections.
 The grounds for objecting to a request must be stated.
 A party may not object solely on the ground that the request presents a genuine issue for trial.